Kevinlearynet/Visual-Biography-Editor/readme.txt

 1. Install easily with the WordPress plugin control panel or manually download the plugin and upload the folder `visual-editor-biography` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==

 1. The TinyMCE visual editor added to the *Users > Profile* page